SUMPRODUCT and nested IF functions

 However, it can be easily simplified using the LOOKUP function.
 The following formula is entered in cell C14 in the image above.

-A small table is easy to build, shown in column E and F. The LOOKUP function requires the values in E3:E8 to be sorted in an ascending order for it to work properly.
+A small table is easy to build, shown in columns E and F. The LOOKUP function requires the values in E3:E8 to be sorted in ascending order for it to work properly.

 The rate is determined by the value in B3:B12.